 Certified organic produce, primary production can only be organically certified if grown in soil.
 Since spirulina is grown suspended in water, it cannot receive certified organic certification.
-That is law in Australia (and so is in the U.S).
+That is law in Australia (and so is in the U.S. and other Western countries).

 In plain words, claimed certified organic spirulina is simply not true.
 Even if it comes from overseas.

 Yes, it is possible to ask a private company, give them xx amount of dollars and be certified as organic.
 However, this will not change anything in the cultivation method or the fertilisers used in the process.